The NANOGrav 12.5-Year Data Set: Polarimetry and Faraday Rotation Measures from Observations of Millisecond Pulsars with the Green Bank Telescope: Data Analysis

 \subsection{Magnetic Field Calculations}

 To accurately constrain magnetic fields along the line of sight to the each pulsar (see Equation~\ref{eq:bparallel}), we need to take into account variations in DM.
-NANOGrav measures a DM at nearly every observation epoch.
-In this case, the DM measurements come from NANOGrav's wideband data set \cite{wideband}.
-The value of the DM is recorded as a DMX parameter in TEMPO, where DMX is the difference between some fiducial value of DM and the measured DM at each epoch \citep[see][]{Jones2017}.
-We did not fit for any DM derivatives.
+The NANOGrav data set includes DMX parameters, which measure how much the DM of an observation varies from some fiducial or reference DM \citep[see][]{Jones2017}.

 Table \ref{tbl-2} shows the distance to each pulsar (calculated from parallax measurements from \citealt{12halfyr}), the reference DM (obtained from the par file for each pulsar), the average RM at each frequency (both corrected and uncorrected for the ionosphere), and the average magnetic field derived from the ionosphere-corrected RMs using Eqn.~\ref{eq:bparallel}.